tsnieuwen/altiva_challenge/README.md

 # Engineering Challenge

 ## About this Project
-This is the take home challenge associated with a software engineering position interview.
+This is the take home challenge associated with an interview for a software engineer role.
 The challenge was to create and implement a card shuffler.

 ## Table of Contents